rproskuryakov/ai-journey-2020/README.md

 1. Transfer learning (ResNet-encoder, BERT-decoder)
 2. Attention, different modifications of baseline
 3. Attributes of images - is there a symbol (multilabel classification) => leveraging knowledge graph for decoding
+4. Use DropConnect for RNN-part and NT-ASGD as optimizer for that as regularizations (AWD-LSTM for language modelling).

 ## Attributes for knowledge graph
 * Easy to mix up letters «ѣ» и «е»